-Warm Shell: The warm shell includes the whole substructure, superstructure and building envelope.
-Finishes and services are applied to common areas.
-Tenancies are delivered with ceilings, floor coverings and lighting systems; and ducts from air supply and return risers, electrical and hydraulic services are installed above the ceiling from the riser throughout the tenancy areas.
+Warm Shell: The whole substructure, superstructure and building envelope.
+For commercial buildings: finishes and services are applied to common areas; tenancies are delivered with ceilings, floor coverings and lighting systems, and ducts from air supply and return risers; electrical and hydraulic services are installed above the ceiling from the riser throughout the tenancy areas.
+For all other buildings: services, floor coverings, wall coverings and ceiling coverings are included throughout.

-Tenant Improvements: Tenant improvements includes additions to the building beyond the Warm Shell.
+Tenant Improvements: Tenant Improvements includes additions to the building beyond the Warm Shell.
 This includes, but is not limited to, kitchenettes, internal partition walls and doors, cabinets and loose furniture.